 M, W, and TH: 8:30am - 6:00pmT and F: 8:30am - 4:30pm

 First-year students interested in pursuing a career in education have many options in terms of selecting a major.
-While Seattle University does not offer a teacher certification program at the undergraduate level, entering students may select from a wide variety of majors and minors which will well prepare them for future teacher-certification programs and teaching positions.
-It is strongly encouraged that students work closely with both their academic advisor and the pre-education advisor when selecting classes.
+While Seattle University does not currently offer teacher certification at the undergraduate level, students may select from a wide variety of majors and minors which will well prepare them for future teacher training and teaching positions.
+It is strongly encouraged that students work closely with both their academic advisor and the pre-education advisor, Tonja Brown, when selecting classes.

-One Seattle University undergraduate program is specifically focused on pre-education.
 The Matteo Ricci College offers the Bachelor of Arts in Humanities for Teaching program (BAHT).
 The curriculum is individualized to correspond to the grade level(s) and subject(s) that a student might want to teach.
 Students will not earn their teaching certificate at the conclusion of this degree, but graduates are prepared for entrance into teaching certification programs.
-As part of the Matteo Ricci Bachelor of Arts in Humanities for Teaching (BAHT) program:

 Liberal Studies Program Contact Information:Dr. Sven ArvidsonLiberal Studies Director (206) firstname.lastname@example.org